 - Amount owed: This accounts for 30% of your credit score, and considers how much you owe.
 The higher your balance, the lower is your score.

-Length of credit history: It accounts for 15% of your score, and the longer your credit history, the higher is your score.
+Length of credit history: It accounts for 15% of your score, and the longer your credit history, the higher your score is.

 Additional Read: How to Apply For a Loan Against Property

-Thus, your credit score is an important eligibility check that your conducts before they approve your Loan Against Property.
-So, check your score from each of the four bureaus and correct any incorrect information in your credit report before applying for the loan.
+Thus, your credit score is an important eligibility check that you conduct before they approve your Loan Against Property.
+Therefore, get your score checked from all four bureaus and correct any incorrect information in your credit report before applying for the loan.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.